naaszja/pod3-giphy-saga-project/README.md

 You are given two router modules on the server with stubs for the routes you may need.

 `GET /category` returns a list of all categories from the table ordered by name.
+You may test it if your server is running: [http://localhost:5000/api/category](http://localhost:5000/api/category)

 ## Base Mode